PHCStanton/QuFLX-v2/.agent-memory/activeContext.md

   - Collector/Strategy/Gateway are functioning as described in `systemPatterns.md`.
   - Indicator pipeline is implemented and documented; regime mapping doc exists but regime detection logic is not yet wired into runtime.
   - AI integration is at the research/specification stage (no production `ai_gateway` module yet).
+  - Settings architecture foundation implemented:
+    - Versioned settings schema with persisted JSON in `data/settings/settings.json`.
+    - `GET /api/v1/settings` and `PUT /api/v1/settings` endpoints in the Gateway for centralized configuration.

 - **Frontend**:
   - Core Dashboard is stable for streaming and basic visualization.
   - Indicator visualization (overlays + oscillator panes) is designed on paper but not implemented.
   - Ask-AI UI and voice UI are not implemented yet; architecture and UX expectations are documented.
+  - A dedicated `useSettingsStore` (Zustand) and `settingsClient` are in place to manage Global/User/AI + per-tab settings separately from `useMarketStore`.
+  - Sidebar ordering updated so `Calendar & Journal` and `Settings` are the final two sidebar items; `Settings` can host global and profile configuration views.

 ## Next Steps
 1. **Implement AI Gateway Skeleton (Backend)**